facebookresearch/vissl/docs/source/vissl_modules/data.rst

 Using Data Transforms
 ------------------------------------------

-VISSL supports all PyTorch :code:`TorchVision` transforms as well as many transforms required by Self-supervised approaches including MoCo, SwAV, PIRL, SimCLR, BYOL, etc. Using Transforms is very intuitive and easy in VISSL.
+VISSL supports all PyTorch :code:`TorchVision` transforms, `Augly Transforms <https://github.com/facebookresearch/AugLy>`_, as well as many custom transforms required by Self-supervised approaches including MoCo, SwAV, PIRL, SimCLR, BYOL, etc. Using Transforms is intuitive and easy in VISSL.
 Users specify the list of transforms they want to apply on the data in the order of application.
 This involves using the transform name and the key:value to specify the parameter values for the transform.
 See the full list of transforms implemented by VISSL `here <https://github.com/facebookresearch/vissl/tree/main/vissl/data/ssl_transforms>`_

 An example of transform for SwAV: